pratikagashe/postgres-graphql/README.md

 ## Run client:
+Run the following command in `client` to install requied packages:

+`yarn` or `npm install`

-To get our server running run any of the following command:
+To start our client run the following command:

 `yarn start`